rwblokzijl/Msc-thesis-EuroToken/thesis.md

 To handle this flow we build the exchange node.
 This node exposes a web frontend that allows the user to exchange their money in either direction.
-The exchange is implemented in python, and is based on the python implementation of IPv8 [@PyIPv8].
+The exchange is implemented in Python, and is based on the Python implementation of IPv8 [@PyIPv8].

 ### Buy and sell instantly